Skip to main content

 Preparing metadata

-1. Download template (link below)
+1. Download the template (link below)

-2. Prepare/extract list of tables and columns of your data set (this is not covered in this tutorial)
+2. Prepare/extract a list of tables and columns of your data set (this is not covered in this tutorial)

-3. Remove sample rows from Excel template
+3. Remove sample rows from the Excel template

-4. Specify documentation title in B1 cell
+4. Specify the documentation title in the B1 cell

 Fields